Takin Enclosure | Bhutan Travel & Tour | Druk Asia

 Set off on a 5-day luxurious Amankora adventure, your ultimate Bhutan luxury travel package.
 Hike to the revered Tiger's Nest, explore the Paro Valley, and tour Thimphu's hidden treasures.
 Secure your spot on the Amankora experience today!

 Step into the heart of Bhutan with a 6-day Amankora journey.
-Be awed by snow-topped mountains and wild rivers.
+Be awed by snow-capped mountains and wild rivers.
 Wander in deep forests, feeling the magic of nature around you.
-Your once-in-a-lifetime Bhutan adventure is just a decision away.
+Your once-in-a-lifetime travel to Bhutan is just a decision away.

 Hotels in Thimphu